-Hawaii Medicaid Long Term Care Eligibility
+Hawaii Medicaid Long Term Care Eligibility for 2023

-Hawaii Long Term Care
+Hawaii Long Term Care for 2023

 Hawaii is currently overhauling its 25 year-old system and updating it to meet federal eligibility requirements.
 To receive long-term care services, a person must meet financial and medical requirements.
 The medical requirement is a minimum level of functional impairment, requiring an institutional level of care.
 This is communicated through the Department of Health Service’s Form 1147 and can be approved for a maximum period of 12 months.
 After the 12-month period ends, the long-term care provider re-evaluates the patient and can renew Form 1147.